RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 ### 3.3 Finding Irredicble Representation Matrix from the Character Table

-The matrix entries of an irreducible represenatation $$\rho(g)$$  can be extracted from the irreducible represenattion and characters using the formula:
+The matrix entries of an irreducible represenatation $$\rho(g)$$  can be extracted from the characters using the formula:

 ​